RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 #### Insights from Crime Data:
 - **Higher crime rates** are generally associated with **lower property prices**.
-- **Crime hotspots** in Pittsburgh, where arrest density is high, show a marked decrease in average housing prices compared to safer neighborhoods.
+- **Crime hotspots** in Pittsburgh, where arrest density is high, show a marked decrease in average parcel prices compared to safer neighborhoods.
 - **Neighborhoods with low crime rates** tend to have higher property values, highlighting the importance of safety as a key factor in homebuying decisions.

 ### School District Data Analysis

-#### School Districts and Their Influence on Housing Prices
+#### School Districts and Their Influence on Parcel Prices

 The quality of local schools is often a significant factor in determining real estate prices, as many homebuyers are willing to pay a premium for access to high-performing school districts.
 For this project, school district boundaries were mapped using the **GeoJSON file for school districts** in Allegheny County, Pittsburgh.